sjp2232/ML-Climate-Project-Template-Fall2022/journal.md

 12/06/22 (sub-update for the presentation)

 In preparation of the project presentation, I created multiple illustrations of the basic single objective GA and new multi objective GAs.
 And then I presented the preliminary results from small iteration convergences.
 Next week, I will formulate the case study for the final leg of the project.
 Main pain points currently are the k-means methods incorporation such that the complexity does not drastically increase to un-dealable leaves.

+12/10/22 (final code update)

+Added a pseudo multi-objective method that calculates a scaled values for both and adds them together.
+Cleaned up many parts of the scripts and prepared a folder to use to store all the resources for creating illustrations for the final paper.
+Next week: Write the paper and create illustrations